dlt-hub/dlt/docs/website/docs/general-usage/data-contracts.md

 * `freeze`: This will raise an exception if data is encountered that does not fit the existing schema, so no data will be loaded to the destination
 * `discard_row`: This will discard any extracted row if it does not adhere to the existing schema, and this row will not be loaded to the destination.
 All other rows will be.
 * `discard_value`: This will discard data in an extracted row that does not adhere to the existing schema and the row will be loaded without this data.

+If a table is a new table that has not been created on the destination yet, dlt will allow the creation of all columns and variants on the first run

 ### Code Examples